jhoset/jhoset/README.md

 **`Digital Artist ( Software Engineer/Full Stack Developer/Creator )`**

 I'm a software engineer and sometimes content creator.
-All coding projects are built from the ground up, from planning and designing all the way to solving the real-life problemas with code.
+All coding projects are built from the ground up, from planning and designing all the way to solving the real-life problems with code.

 <p align="center">
   <a href="https://www.youtube.com/@zer09815"><img width="32px" alt="Youtube" title="Youtube" src="https://i.imgur.com/qiXu7b2.png"/></a>